Blog

 In any workplace that employs a large number of employees or in a job that has certain hazardous elements (like construction, welding, mining, etc), it's a certainty that from time to time someone will be injured on the job.
 As the employer, it's your responsibility to provide your employees with a safe workplace and with the tools, equipment and training they need to reduce the likelihood of injury.

-Nothing inspires dedication, hard work and above-and-beyond effort than ownership of the company.
-When your future is tied to the future of the business, you do tend to feel a bit anxious over the bottom line.
+Nothing inspires dedication, hard work and extra effort in your staff quite like having an ownership stake in the company.
+When your future is tied to the future of the business, you care more about the bottom line.

 Don't Be Late!
 Why Having a Tardiness Policy is a Timely Idea